hungcq83/iCommerce/README.md

 ### Backend
 - An API GW that acts as a single entry point for all requests from Frontend.
 API GW responsible for authenticate/authorize the requests before routing them to corresponding microservices.
 - Service Discovery - for service register and discovery, provides an abstract way for service-to-service communication
-- A set of microservices: Product, Audit, Cart and Order.
-Cart and Order services not yet implemented.
+- A set of microservices: Product, Audit, Cart (not yet implemented) and Order.
 ### Authentication and Authorization
 - OAuth2 Authorization Server (not yet implemented) - Centralized Authorization server to validate users credentials, generate & validate access token
 - User authentication & authorization: Use OAuth2 Authorization Code flow with PKCE for enhanced security since our Frontend is SPA.
 Traditional webapp can use Authorization Code flow (without PCKE).